 The population was initially estimated at between 250 and 300 individuals, but genetic analysis demonstrated an effective population size of approximately 50 birds in each of the three largest populations, estimated to represent a census size of between 220-582 individuals within approximately 60% of the total area of marsh habitat within the sites where the species has been recorded (Camargo et al. 2015).
 Accordingly, the population of the species can be placed with good confidence in the band 250-1,000 individuals, roughly equivalent to 166-667 mature individuals which is rounded here to 150-700 mature individuals.
 The genetic structure of the subpopulations has been investigated and suggests that even though the species is highly restricted in range, there is a considerable degree of genetic differentiation between the three sites holding the largest number of individuals, indicating a minimum of three subpopulations within the species (Camargo et al. 2015).
 This finding indicates that the species can be considered to be severely fragmented, with each subpopulation at risk of extinction with limited possibility of recolonization.

 Two of the sites at which the species has been recorded have been lost subsequent to their discovery.
-72 individuals were captured and translocated from one of these sites to 10 surrounding marshes of which 7 appeared to be new sites.
+72 individuals were captured and translocated from one of these sites to 10 surrounding marshes of which seven appeared to be new sites.
 Therefore, despite the loss of two sites, the population trend is not suspected to be decreasing as birds have begun breeding at the new sites.
-Therefore the population trend is uncertain.
+The population trend is uncertain.